 Microverse isn’t accredited by any governmental entity.
 However, this school provides a certificate of completion that you can show in your portfolio to demonstrate your skills.
 Microverse stands by the fact that many tech companies at the moment are ditching their traditional degrees requirement for something more flexible.

-Microverse’s full-time software engineering program is perfect for those trying to break into tech from home.
+Yes, Microverse is worth it if you want to learn full stack web development without paying any money upfront.
+The full-time Microverse program is perfect for those trying to break into the tech industry while studying at home.
 Even though it’s an intensive program, the program is entirely remote and self-driven, allowing you to learn at your own pace.

 Answers to commonly asked questions

 Microverse has over 2772 students and graduates as of 2023.
 This number will only continue to grow as more and more students take advantage of the courses offered here.